-The restricted reserve is now held for restricted income received from Cycling Scotland.
+The restricted reserve is held for restricted income received from Cycling Scotland in 2020.

 This grant was provided to fund facilities that will encourage residents to walk and cycle.
-This funding has been largely spent in the year with a balance of £193 to be spent in the coming year
+The remaining balance brought forward was fully spent in the year and required a transfer of £32 from unrestricted reserves.